 Item #5: Setting of the completion threshold.
 If the completion value of a pathway is below this threshold in all selected genomes, the pathway is considered as not predicted and will not be displayed.

 Once the database, the genomes and the pathways have been selected, click on the View button (Item #6) to launch the analysis.

 How to read the result table?¶

-Reactions required to perform this metabolic pathway.
+Item #1: Name of all reactions required to perform the metabolic pathway.

 Item #2: EC number(s) of each enzyme involved in a reaction.

 Item #3: KO number(s) of each enzyme involved in a reaction (present only in the case of an analysis with the KEGG database).

 Item #5: List of gene(s) in the genome coding for enzyme(s) involved in the corresponding reaction.
 Pseudogenes are flagged with the keyword “(pseudo)”.
 Click on a gene name to open the genomic object information page.

 The links below the table allow access to a graphical representation of the corresponding MicroCyc/MetaCyc pathways or KEGG maps.

 In the co-evolved genes section, users can search for genes with a similar phylogenetic profile to those associated with the corresponding pathway.
 This list of genes can be useful to find candidates for missing reactions.